El Infierno (2010 film): Plot

+As Benny and El Cochiloco continue to work for the cartel, they are arrested and offered a deal by a federal agent - to help the government to capture Don José in exchange for being entered into witness protection.
+Don José, furious that the police and mayor were unable to prevent the arrest, orders them to go after his brother, the leader of the rival gang Los Panchos.
+Benny reveals to Guadalupe that he plans to save the money he makes working for Don José and take her and his nephew to live in the United States as soon as he can afford it.

-After this, Benny starts to adapt and progress in the cartel, but soon the rival cartel grows stronger and begins a major dispute, for which Los Reyes employ ex-military mercenaries as new members.
+The rival cartel grows stronger and begins a major dispute, for which Los Reyes employ ex-military mercenaries as new members.
 J.R. divides them in three groups and gives them separate missions.

+When he returns home, a worried Gudalupe tells Benny that her son is missing, and Benny goes out to find him.
+He learns that his nephew is working with Los Panchos and goes to bring him home, warning him of the danger he faces by working with the rival gang and telling him not to end up like his father.

-Soon Benny receives a call from Cochiloco saying he's in trouble.
+Benny receives a call from Cochiloco saying he's in trouble.
 Someone had betrayed them and told the rival cartel their location, with J.R. killed in the ambush as he was having sex with two of the mercenaries.
 Since J.R. was probably hiding his homosexuality from his father, Cochiloco decided to lie to Don José about his death, which causes him to doubt the loyalty of his subordinate.
-The day of the funeral, Don José looks at Cochiloco with distrust and resentment, who he believes is the culprit of his son's death.
-He then orders another member known as "El Sargento" to kill Cochiloco's eldest son.
-The latter, filled with rage, goes against Don José for revenge, but dies off screen in his attempt.
+The day of the funeral, Don José looks at Cochiloco with distrust and resentment, who he believes is responsible for his son's death.
+He orders another one of the mercenaries, "El Sargento," to kill Cochiloco's eldest son.
+The latter, filled with rage, seeks revenge against Don José, but dies off screen in his attempt.